Albert Pietrycha

 supercell thunderstorms, hurricanes, convective initiation, snow bands, etc,).
 While in college I was a principle, co-principle investigator, or

 field coordinator for several field projects; sub-VORTEX, MOCISE, STEPS, HAL, IHOP, and NGS2000.
+In 2009 and 2010 I particpated in VORTEX2.
 I currently

-serve as a board member and a section editor for the Electronic Journal of Severe Storms Meteorology.
+serve as a board member for the Electronic Journal of Severe Storms Meteorology.
 I've also

-participated as an anomalous reviewer for the American Meteorology Society’s Weather and Forecasting and the Journal of Climate.
+participated as an anonymous reviewer for the American Meteorology Society’s Weather and Forecasting and the Journal of Climate.

 Visit my research and publications pages to view a portion of my interests.